esaiaswt/diy_hosting_on_cloud/n8n/README.md

-# Hosting n8n on Google Cloud for Free
+# Hosting n8n on Google Cloud
 ### 1\.
 Set Up Your GCP VM ☁️

 First, you'll need to create a new virtual machine instance on GCP.
 The **e2-micro** instance is a good choice as it falls within the free tier.